More Grizzly Tales for Gruesome Kids: The Decomposition of Delia Deathabridge

-Delia is the daughter of Oxford University professors, so she refuses to participate in schoolwork and mocked students that obeyed.
-One day, her English class discover their teacher is going to be absent for several weeks and has been replaced by the substitute teacher, Ms Whetstone.
+Delia is the daughter of Oxford University professors, so she refuses to participate in schoolwork and mocks students that obey.
+One day, her English class discover their teacher is going to be absent for several weeks and become replaced by the substitute teacher, Miss Whetstone.
 Delia fails to outwit her and is ordered to complete her homework as the rest of the class read quietly.
-Delia declares that she has no need but Whetstone smugly suggests that Delia should be given homework more difficult.
+Delia declares that she has no need but Miss Whetstone smugly suggests that Delia should be given homework more difficult.
 Delia reluctantly writes an essay—titled "My Worst Nightmare"—about a warty, bearded, big-footed beast breaking into her bedroom and turning her stupid, but stops in the middle of a sentence when the school bell rings.

 At home, Delia abandons the essay and shoves the exercise book under her bed.
 As she slept, the book shoots across the floor and shakes, filling the air with foot odour.
 In the centrefold is a picture of a man with long fingernails, which moves and orders her to release him by finishing the story.
-Ms Whetstone is unimpressed when Delia claims the beast she wrote about prevented her from finishing the essay and forces her to finish within the lesson.
-Delia quickly erases any negative adjectives and writes a happy ending that the now-friendly, wish-granting troll would disappear.
-Whetstone rejects the essay, believing the twist ending does not work, and adds with a sadistic smirk that she will rewrite it for her; Delia faints.
+Miss Whetstone is unimpressed when Delia claims the beast she wrote about prevented her from finishing the essay and forces her to finish within the lesson.
+Delia quickly erases any negative adjectives and writes a happy ending that the now-friendly, wish-granting troll will disappear.
+Miss Whetstone rejects the essay, believing the twist ending does not work, and adds with a sadistic smirk that she will rewrite it for her; Delia faints.

-The epilogue reveals that Delia returned to school the next day as a ditz but worse.
-It is revealed that Whetstone's rewrite was about a troll breaking into Delia's house and pushing his fingernails into her ears, bursting her brain lobes.
+The epilogue reveals that Delia returns to school the next day as a ditz but worse.
+It is revealed that Miss Whetstone's rewrite is about a troll breaking into Delia's house and pushing his fingernails into her ears, bursting her brain lobes.
 Then he eats Delia's intelligence and leaves to write the Encyclopædia Britannica.